Solutions - Topics, Books, FAQs

 Reverse osmosis occurs when a pressure greater than the osmotic pressure is applied to a solution, forcing solvent molecules through a semipermeable membrane in the opposite direction.
 Reverse osmosis is widely used for water purification.

-Isotonic, Hypertonic, Hypotonic Solutions
+Isotonic, Hypertonic, and Hypotonic Solutions

 Isotonic Solutions have equal osmotic pressure to a reference solution, such as body fluids.
 Hypertonic Solutions have higher osmotic pressure, causing water to move out of cells.
 Hypotonic Solutions have lower osmotic pressure, causing water to move into cells.